 This post is all about buying plumbing faucets for your bathroom remodel.

 Download the checklist I use for every bathroom remodel to make sure I’ve selected every component in a bathroom – it’s completely free!
 If you have a super ability to create checklists, make one yourself, but please start a master checklist for the project!

 Okay!
 This almost wraps up my bathroom faucet tutorial!
 I have one more bit of advice: while I don’t want you to buy your faucets online (remember, LOCAL.
 SUPPLY.
 HOUSE.), I do advise you window shop online.
 This will help you gather prices to estimate what your bathroom remodel will cost.

 If you have questions about the cost of a bathroom remodel, take a look at this post where I broke down e v e r y t h i n g.
-For a step by step guide to planning your bathroom remodel, go here to download it for free.

 If you live in or around Shelbyville, Ky and you want to work with me to remodel or build a home, you can contact me here.
 I look forward to hearing from you!
 I’m committed to educating homeowners and helping them love the process of remodeling their home.
 I believe taking the time to learn about buying plumbing faucets for a bath remodel will make your remodel go faster, smoother, and help keep costs down.
 All worthwhile goals!